cmann1/DustScripts/README.md

     - **External:** Only edges adjacent empty space will be modified.
     - **Internal:** Only edges shared by two tiles will be modified.
     - **Both:** All edges will be modified.
-- **external_different_sprites:** When checked, internal edges where shared by two tiles with different sprite sets will be considered external.
+- **external_different_sprites:** When checked, internal edges which are shared by two tiles with different sprite sets will be considered external.
 - **precision_mode:** In precision mode, only the closest edge on the closest tile can will be modified.
 - **precision_inside_only:** If checked only the tile the mouse is positioned inside of will be modified.
 - **precision_update_neighbour:** When turning the edge rendering on for a tile, should the edge on adjacent tile be turned off?